-Without fear of contradictions, Nigeria faces mass poverty and this has serious social, political, economic, and 234 security consequences that cannot be compromised.
-Consequently, situation in Nigeria has however been made 235 worse by the rapid population growth rate of about 2.83 percent since the 1990s giving rise to a high dependency 236 ratio and pressure on resources in several areas.
-From the table above, it could be seen poverty increased from 237 22% to 51.4% from 1980 to 1989 and drops slightly in 1992; it rose again from 71.7%, drops slowly to 63.3% and 238 rose again to 73.2 from 1996 to 2010 in rural Nigeria.
-In urban Nigeria, the poverty measure was estimated at 239 28.3%, which rose to 37.8% between 1980 and 1985.
-The trend increased from 37.5 to 59.
-Although, data on 240 poverty is many times controversial, from the above chart, we could confirm that data provided by the United 241 States Central Intelligence Agency's World Factbook (henceforth CIA Factbook), postulated that 70 percent 242 of the Nigerian population lived below the poverty line in 2007.
-However, evidence are bound from other case 243 244 studies and qualitative research indicating a higher perception, knowledge and outcome of poverty from more 245 than 80% of Nigerians, in spite of different poverty alleviation programs designed and implemented by Nigeria 246 government.
+Although, data on poverty is many times controversial, from the above chart, we could confirm that data provided by the United States Central Intelligence Agency's World Factbook (henceforth CIA Factbook), postulated that 70 percent of the Nigerian population lived below the poverty line in 2007.
+However, evidence are bound from other case studies and qualitative research indicating a higher perception, knowledge and outcome of poverty from more than 80% of Nigerians, in spite of different poverty alleviation programs designed and implemented by Nigeria government.

 What is significant is that while international parity could be a reliable yardstick especially among developed nations whose GDP could be measured using standard economic measures, such measures could be generalized on the basis of validity and reliability of instruments used, conversely, in sub-Sahara Africa and in Nigeria in particular, many factors could be attributed to unstable statistical measurement and inaccurate analysis, which rather make survey analysis as well as intellectual contributions counterproductive.
-However, general perception posits that more than twothirdmajority wallop in abject poverty in Nigeria, owing to policy imperfections and misappropriations.
+However, general perception posits that more than two thirdmajority wallop in abject poverty in Nigeria, owing to policy imperfections and misappropriations.

-254 Could Policies address Poverty in the face of Complications in Nigeria?
+Could Policies address Poverty in the face of Complications in Nigeria?

-255 5 V. Summary and Conclusion
+V. Summary and Conclusion

 Poverty is galloping in Nigeria (Oshewolo, 2011), despite several attempts by successive governments to abate the problem, unemployment, malnutrition, illiteracy, low status of women, environmental degradation and limited access to social and health services, including reproductive health services are the consequential effects (Aina, 2012).
-Sequel to this development, Nigeria is now considered as one the 20th poorest Countries in the world (Okeshola, 2009) and the recent U WIN, all to no avail, therefore, there is urgent need for a pro-poor reform agenda, where relative and subjective analysis of inequality could be resolved and uncompromising policy directives strictly adhered, with a vision to address the scourge of social inclusiveness and exclusiveness in Nigeria.
+Sequel to this development, Nigeria is now considered as one the 20th poorest Countries in the world(Okeshola, 2009), The 2011 Human development Index present Nigeria as one of the twenty countries with lowest human development index and with a rank of 156 in a table of 187 countries (UNDP Human Development Report, 2011).
+Various studies have depicted an estimation of not less than 71.5 percent Nigerians living in poverty, compared with 27.2% in 1980,42.7% in 1992 and 54.4 % in 2004(NBS 2012).